opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_51/report.md

 99     Financially, throughout the marriage, it appears that the Husband had been contributing more than the Wife.

 100    When the parties were first married, the Wife was not working.
 The Husband therefore, had to pay for the family’s expenses.
-In 2004, when parties opened up a clothing business, the Wife then spent the income on the household expenses and also their family van[\[note: 45\]](#Ftn_45).
+In 2004, when parties opened up a clothing business, the Wife then spent the income on the household expenses and also their family van[^45].

 101    Both parties claimed to have paid for various family expenses.
 The Wife worked on and off, and alleged to have received financial assistance from her own parents.
-Based on her own evidence, she contributed about $1,500-2,000 per month during the first phase of their marriage[\[note: 46\]](#Ftn_46).
+Based on her own evidence, she contributed about $1,500-2,000 per month during the first phase of their marriage[^46].
 While she claims to have contributed such sums, the Wife has not produced any evidence to show her income or her means during these years, to support her allegation that she was able to contribute financially towards the family’s expenses.

 102    After the parties purchased the matrimonial property, the Husband paid for the property related expenses for example the MCST fees and sinking funds and property tax.
 This was not disputed by the Wife in her 2nd Affidavit.

-103    During the second phase, when the children were with her, the Wife paid for the children’s expenses[\[note: 47\]](#Ftn_47).
-The Husband also contributed towards the children’s expenses[\[note: 48\]](#Ftn_48).
+103    During the second phase, when the children were with her, the Wife paid for the children’s expenses[^47].
+The Husband also contributed towards the children’s expenses[^48].
 In the meantime, the Husband still continued to pay for the property related expenses.

 104    During the third phase, when the children stayed in Singapore with the Husband, the Wife’s financial contributions towards the family was less than the Husband’s.
-In her own affidavit, she paid for a maid and the children’s expenses when the children returned to Indonesia during their school holidays[\[note: 49\]](#Ftn_49).
+In her own affidavit, she paid for a maid and the children’s expenses when the children returned to Indonesia during their school holidays[^49].
 The Husband, on the other hand, would have to bear the rest of the children’s expenses and the family’s expenses.

 105    Non-financially, it would appear that Husband has contributed more than the Wife towards the family.
 The children have been in the care of Husband longer than with the Wife.
 The Wife’s care of the children, especially in the 3rd phase of marriage, was only for short durations (during their school holidays when the children visited her).